 We agreed that the cocktail with cream tasted markedly better.
 However, if you’re watching your calories or don’t have cream on hand, we say go for it and use milk or half & half instead.
 Be aware that your White Russian will still taste good but will be less creamy.

-While you can use any vodka in this White Russian recipe, it’s more fun if your vodka is Russian.
-We used Stolichnaya vodka in our recipe for this very reason.
+We used Stolichnaya vodka in our recipe.
 As a disclosure, Stoli is currently produced in Latvia which was formerly part of the Soviet Union.
-However, it did originate as a Soviet product produced in Ukraine and that makes it Russian enough for us.
+However, it is no longer part of the Russian empire.

 We like to use Kahlúa in this and other cocktail recipes.
 Not only did we drink the Mexican coffee liqueur in Philadelphia, but it’s also readily accessible in Lisbon where we currently live.
 You can use other coffee liqueurs like Jamaica’s Tia Maris instead.